PE Wax

 • Depending on its formulation, PE wax might not be compatible with certain polymers or substances, which can be a limitation in some manufacturing processes.

-• The cost of PE wax can fluctuate based on market conditions, impacting industries like adhesives and cosmetics productions where budget constraints are a concern.
+• However, The cost of PE wax can fluctuate based on market conditions, impacting industries like adhesives and cosmetics productions where budget constraints are a concern.

 • In certain specialized applications, the properties of PE wax might not fully meet the requirements, necessitating the use of alternative materials or additives.